HeiLaut/ble-physics-sensors/README.md

 Each Box can be built for under 20 €.

 All boxes are equipped with an esp32, so that they can communicate via BLE or serial connection.
+Older models use the d1 mini, but I now switched to the lolin32 lite, because it's cheaper and has a battery connector.
+Unfortunately the wiki isn't up to date.

 Just power up the sensor-box and take a smartphone with pyhphox installed, and you can start.
 Nothing more is needed.